The Lovebirds (2020 film): Release

-In late-March, it announced that the film had been bought by Netflix, which released it digitally on its service on May 22, 2020.
+In late-March, it was announced that the film had been bought by Netflix, who released it digitally on May 22, 2020.
 The film was the top-streamed item on the website its debut weekend, before falling to the fifth-most popular film in its second week.
 In November, Variety reported the film was the 10th-most watched straight-to-streaming title of 2020 up to that point.